redwoodjs/redwoodjs-com-archive/docs/cliCommands.md

 15:04:51 api | ► http://localhost:8911/graphql/
 ```

 Using `--forward` (alias `--fwd`), you can pass one or more Webpack Dev Server [config options](https://webpack.js.org/configuration/dev-server/).
-The following will run the dev server, set the port to `1234`, and disable automatic browser opening.
+The following will run the dev server, set the port to `1234`, and disable automatic browser https://github.com/redwoodjs/deploy-target-ci/issues/14ing.

 ```bash
 ~/redwood-app$ yarn redwood dev --fwd="--port=1234 --open=false"